pf1999/naver-news-crawler/README.md

 * [Selenium Standalone](https://www.seleniumhq.org/download/) : 3.141.0

 ## Prerequisite
-1. You have to install chrome(it will be change to firefox further) web browser.
+1. You have to install Firefox web browser.
+1. ...and Firefox Driver too, from [here](https://github.com/mozilla/geckodriver/releases).

 ## How to
 1. Download above core libraries from refereced link and this repository.